-Lockheed Martin Mission System and Sensors, along with a team of leading industry experts, is conducting a project that validates the ability to numerically model the dynamic interaction between a large cold water filled pipe and a floating ocean thermal energy conversion (OTEC) platform excited by meteorological and ocean weather conditions at a state-of-the-art ocean model basin.
+Lockheed Martin Mission System and Sensors, along with a team of leading industry experts, conducted a project that validated the ability to numerically model the dynamic interaction between a large cold water filled pipe and a floating ocean thermal energy conversion (OTEC) platform excited by meteorological and ocean weather conditions at a state-of-the-art ocean model basin.
 The OTEC cold water pipe is significantly larger than the marine risers that the conventional offshore industry has validated through scale model tests.
-The model will be subjected to a properly scaled ocean environment simulated in a deep ocean model basin consisting of waves, swells, current, and wind.
-In parallel with the test program, numerical modeling will be employed to predict the model performance based on the as-built model characteristics and the environmental conditions simulated in the model basin.
-The results of the numerical modeling will be compared with the results obtained from the physical testing.
-Results will also be analyzed to develop best practices for numerical modeling inputs required to accurately predict OTEC scale pipe-platform interactions.
-These best practices will be documented and distributed to become the standard by which future cold water pipe-platform analysis will be performed.
+The model was subjected to a properly scaled ocean environment simulated in a deep ocean model basin consisting of waves, swells, current, and wind.
+In parallel with the test program, numerical modeling was employed to predict the model performance based on the as-built model characteristics and the environmental conditions simulated in the model basin.
+The results of the numerical modeling were compared with the results obtained from the physical testing.
+Results were analyzed to develop best practices for numerical modeling inputs required to accurately predict OTEC scale pipe-platform interactions.
+These best practices were documented and distributed to become the standard by which future cold water pipe-platform analysis will be performed.